jerickjoe111/launch-school/JS229/02_execution_context.md

 - Calling the function with the `Function.prototype.call` method.
 - Calling the function with the `Function.prototype.apply` method.

-We can also create a new function from other function using `Function.prototype.bind`, permanently bound to an explicit context (an object).
+We can also create a new function from other function using `Function.prototype.bind`, permanently bound to manually-set context (an object).

 #### `Function.prototype.call()` and `Function.prototype.apply()`